The wave of flights canceled by Omicron closes in 2021 - ExBulletin

 The airlines blamed many of the cancellations for the lack of crew associated with the rise of COVID-19 infections, along with winter weather in parts of the United States.

+United Airlines, which suffered the most cancellations among major U.S. carriers, agreed to pay pilot bonuses to fix staff shortages.

-As of early Friday afternoon in the East Coast, airlines had canceled more than 1,400 flights to the U.S., about 6% of all scheduled flights, and approximately 2,900 worldwide, according to FlightAware tracking service.
+By early Friday evening in the East Coast, airlines had canceled more than 1,550 flights to the U.S., about 6% of all scheduled flights, and roughly 3,500 worldwide, according to FlightAware tracking service.

-That pushed total cancellations in the U.S. from the Christmas threshold of over 9,000, peaking at 1,520 on Dec.
-26.
+This pushed total cancellations in the US since Christmas Eve to more than 10,000 and surpassed the previous overnight peak of this holiday season, which was 1,520 on December 26th.

 The interruptions come just as travel numbers increase going into the New Year holiday weekend.
 As of Dec.
 16, an average of more than 2 million passengers a day have passed through U.S. airport security checkpoints, an increase of nearly 100,000 per day since November and nearly doubled last December.

-Led by United and JetBlue, the airlines have already canceled more than 1,000 US flights on Saturday and nearly 500 on Sunday.
+Led by Southwest and United, the airlines already canceled 1,500 U.S. flights on Saturday, about 700 at Chicago O’Hare Airport, where the forecast called for a winter storm, and another 700 on Sunday.

 Canceled flights began to rise by several hundred a day just before Christmas, especially for United Airlines, Delta Air Lines and JetBlue Airways.

-On Friday, United canceled more than 200 flights, or 11% of its schedule, and this does not include cancellations at the regional branch of United Express.
-CommutAir, which operates many United Express flights, wiped out a third of its schedule by noon, according to FlightAware figures.
+On Friday, United canceled more than 200 flights, or 11% of its schedule, and that did not include cancellations at the regional branch of United Express.
+CommutAir, which operates many United Express flights, deleted one-third of its schedule, according to FlightAware.

+United decided to spend more money to fill the empty booths.
+The airline reached an agreement with the pilots’ unions to pay 3.5 times the normal salary for pilots taking extra trips by Monday and triple payments for flights between Tuesday and January 29, according to a memo from Bryan Quigley, senior vice president of United for flight. operations.

 JetBlue canceled more than 140 flights, or 14% of its timetable, and Delta canceled more than 100, or 5% of its flights, until Friday at noon.
 Allegiant, Alaska, Spirit and regional carriers SkyWest and Mesa all cancel at least 9% of their flights.

-As leisure travel within the US has returned to levels near pre-pandemic, international travel remains depressed and the government is giving travelers new reasons to reconsider traveling abroad.
+As leisure travel within the US has returned to levels close to before the pandemic, international travel remains depressed and the government is giving travelers new reasons to reconsider traveling abroad.
 On Thursday, the State Department warned Americans that if they test positive for coronavirus while in a foreign country, it could mean costly quarantine until they test negative.

 As of March 2020, U.S. airlines have received $ 54 billion in federal aid to keep employees on the payroll during the pandemic.
 Congress banned airlines from firing workers, but allowed them to offer incentives to leave or take long vacations, and many did.
 Airlines have about 9% fewer workers than they had two years ago.